 These questions are designed for gathering more information beyond what is listed on a candidate's resume and cover letter.
-While you already have some of this information, you are also looking to see how a candidate answers the question.
-Observe tone of voice and look for consistency and coherence in answers.
+While hiring managers already have some of this information, they are also looking to see how a candidate answers the question.
+They observe tone of voice and look for consistency and coherence in answers.

 1. Tell me about yourself / walk me through your resume.

 2. Ask about the candidates work history, including the name of the company, job title, and job description, dates of employment.

 3. What were your responsibilities?

 4. What were your starting and final levels of compensation?

 8. Ask about gaps in the resume.

 10. How would you describe your work style?

 11. What can you tell me that isn’t on your resume that is important for me to know about you?